 Department of Radiation Oncology, University of California, San Francisco, San Francisco, CA, USA

-Department of Radiation Oncology, University of Pennsylvania, Philadelphia, PA, USA
+Radiation Oncology, Perelman School of Medicine at the University of Pennsylvania, Philadelphia, PA, USA

 Competition entry and article submission is entirely free.
 All submitted work must be previously unpublished.
 Eligible entries include original articles, case reports/series, review articles and technical reports.